 Dumbledore mentioned his pet bird can resurrect itself.
 The seventh book and last movie foreshadows an important element.

-Dumbledore gives an eloquent speech about heritage, skill & choice.
-They serve as themes for the second installment.
+Dumbledore gives an eloquent speech about heritage, skill and choice.
+They serve as primary themes.

 John Cleese has a small role as Headless Nick.